Relevant change points in high dimensional time series: Relevant changes in high dimensions - basic principles

-As it is well known that the (adjusted) maximum of standard normal distributed random variables converges weakly to a Gumbel distribution if they exhibit an appropriate dependence structure [see for example \cite{berman:1964})], it is reasonable to consider the following
+As it is well known that the (adjusted) maximum of standard normal distributed random variables converges weakly to a Gumbel distribution if they exhibit an appropriate dependence structure [see for example \cite{berman:1964}], it is reasonable to consider the following

-for the high-dimensional change point problem \eqref{hnull}, where $a_d$ and $b_d$ denote appropriate sequences, such that the left hand side converges weakly at specific points of the ``boundary'' of the parameter space corresponding to the null hypothesis.
+for the high-dimensional change point problem \eqref{hnull}, where $a_d$ and $b_d$ denote appropriate sequences, such that the left-hand side converges weakly at specific points of the ``boundary'' of the parameter space corresponding to the null hypothesis.